-Trump’s Supreme Court choice meets with GOP senators as Republicans fast track nomination
+Trump’s Supreme Court choice meets with GOP senators as Republicans fast-track nomination

 At the Tuesday morning meeting, Pence introduced Barrett as “an extraordinary American” and “someone of great character, of great intellect, who has a judicial philosophy that will uphold the Constitution of the United States.”

-He said the White House looks forward to a Senate vote on Barrett’s confirmation “in the near future” because “the American people deserve a justice like Judge Amy Coney Barrett; the American people deserve nine justices on the Supreme Court of the United States.”
+He said the White House looks forward to a Senate vote on Barrett’s confirmation “in the near future” because “the American people deserve a justice like Judge Amy Comey Barrett; the American people deserve nine justices on the Supreme Court of the United States.”

 In 2016, Republicans blocked consideration of President Barack Obama’s nominee for the court for eight months, insisting that the voters should decide which president makes the nomination.